arinze-edeh/cloud-infrastructure-devops-labs/aws/compute/ebs-volume-attachment/README.md

 ## Overview

-This document provides a production-grade, step-by-step guide for attaching an existing Amazon EBS volume to a running EC2 instance using the AWS CLI.
+This document provides a production-style, step-by-step guide for attaching an existing Amazon EBS volume to a running EC2 instance using the AWS CLI.
 It is intended for DevOps engineers, cloud administrators, and infrastructure teams working in AWS environments.

 The task is part of a broader incremental cloud migration workflow executed by the Nautilus DevOps team.
 All operations are scoped to the **us-east-1** region and follow AWS best practices for block storage management.